-Construction - infrastructure as well as buildings - play a very significant part in the UAE economy, as also in neighbouring Gulf States.
-The MSc in Construction Law & Dispute Resolution (MSc-CL&DR) has been developed following an articulation of need from professionals in the region, as well as private sector developers.
-This programme is designed to enable practising lawyers, engineers, architects, surveyors and other relevant professionals to gain expertise in a range of studies related to construction law and dispute resolution.
+The MSc in Construction Law and Dispute Resolution is designed to enable practising lawyers, engineers, architects, surveyors and other relevant professionals to gain expertise in a range of studies related to construction law and dispute resolution.

 The following learning outcomes apply to the programme as a whole, and summarise the achievements of a typical student who has successfully completed the programme.
 Upon completion of the programme, a student should be able to: